-Alistair Gordon, CEO UK, Ireland, Middle East and India, Keolis UK on Building a more inclusive network in Manchester
+Alistair Gordon, CEO Keolis UK, Ireland, Middle East and India, on building a more inclusive network in Manchester

 This article appeared in the November 2025 issue of Rail Professional.